zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 ### Installing the Search Engine

 If you do not already have your own Elasticsearch/Solr installation running, you must set one up for Liferay DXP.
 By default, Liferay DXP ships with an embedded configuration for Elasticsearch.
 The embedded configuration works great for demo purposes, but is not supported in production.
-See [Installing Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch) or {link to Solr} for more information.
+See [Installing Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch) or [Installing Solr](https://help.liferay.com/hc/en-us/articles/360032264052-Installing-Solr) for more information.

 Once the major preparation tasks are identified, it's time to examine the data upgrade tasks.